apache/metron/metron-platform/metron-parsers/README.md

 * timestamp (epoch)
 * original_string: A human friendly string representation of the message

-The timestamp and original_string fields are madatory.
+The timestamp and original_string fields are mandatory.
 The remaining standard fields are optional.
 If any of the optional fields are not applicable then the field should be left out of the JSON.

 So putting it all together a typical Metron message with all 5-tuple fields present would look like the following: